10Kft/10kft-api/README.md

 # Need help?

-* Email questions on using the API support@10000ft.com
+* Email questions to support@10000ft.com
 * Have a suggestion for improving our API documentation?
 Send us a pull-request or email support.

 # Endpoints